 Tax credits are issued by the IRS to help investors offset some of the costs they would otherwise face when it’s time to pay their taxes.
 There are all kinds of tax credits available.
 Some of our favorites are listed below, with many more not mentioned here.
 Before making any financial moves, consult with your CPA to better understand how the use of tax credits can benefit you!

 Types Of Credits

-Property investors in the Southern California and Central Ohio area can receive a tax credit depending on what neighborhood they choose to buy their property.
+Property investors in the Ohio and California area can receive a tax credit depending on what neighborhood they choose to buy their property.
 When investors put their money into properties in low-income areas, they can see a tax credit of up to 39% of what they put into the property.
 This tax credit encourages the renewal of run-down neighborhoods and hopes to incentivize the rebuilding of a run-down community.
 While many people will avoid purchasing in a low-income area, it is also the chance to invest in a highly appreciating, and expanding part of town.
 Getting such a high tax credit for the purchase can help you to keep your profits from the property in our pocket.

 Refundable vs. Non-Refundable

 There are two types of tax credits offered by the IRS.
 Some are considered refundable while others are considered non-refundable.
 A refundable credit will cut you a check if the amount of the credit is more than what you owe in taxes.
 On the other hand, a non-refundable credit will be applied to what you owe in taxes.
 If the credit is larger than what is owed in taxes, you will not receive any money for the remaining balance of the credit.
 Make sure you know which kind of credit you will receive after submitting your information to the IRS.